 Beta-testers

 The official bug tracker is on GitHub.
-To submit a new issue you must be a registered GitHub user (it's free and they won't bother you with spam!).
+GitHub also has an area for discussions where you can ask questions.
+To submit a new issue, or to participate in a discussion, you must be a registered GitHub user (it's free and they won't bother you with spam!).

 Little Go also has a built-in bug report feature which lets you send an email with an attachment that contains diagnostics information.
 For the best result, I strongly recommend that you first enable logging (also on the "Diagnostics" tab), then reproduce the bug, then finally submit the bug report.
 Also important: Write at least a short description of the problem, don't assume that I will be able to divine your problem just from the diagnostics information file.
-Thank you.
+Without a problem description I will most probably just ignore your message!

 Last but not least, you can also email me directly.